tfc/tfc.github.io/_drafts/performance.md

 ---
 layout: post
-title: Type List Performance
+title: Type List Compile Time Performance
 ---

 Soon, after writing my first meta programs with C++ templates, i realized, that certain programming patterns lead to sky rocketing compile times.
 I came up with rules of thumb like "*Prefer pattern matching over if_else_t*", and "*Prefer nested type lists over variadic type lists*".
-But i did not how much faster which pattern is, i just knew about tendencies.
+But i did not know how much faster which pattern is, i just knew about tendencies.
 Finally, i sat down to write some compile time benchmarks, and this blog posts presents the results.

 # Creating Lists

-First thing to measure are **lists**.
+A fundamental thing to measure are **lists**.
 Everything else which can grow to arbitrary sizes, will somehow be implemented using lists.
 There are different possible ways to implement lists.
-I present measurements of nested and variadic lists.
+I present measurements of nested and variadic type lists.
-This article does not explain how to implement them, but there is an [article about C++ template type lists]({% post_url 2016-05-08-compile_time_type_lists %}).
+This article does not explain how to implement them, but there is an [article about C++ template type lists]({% post_url 2016-05-08-compile_time_type_lists %}) already.

 The first benchmark just creates lists of rising sizes, and measures how much time that takes.
 The lists are generated from integer sequences, just like those from [this article which explains how to generate integer sequences at compile time]({% post_url 2016-06-21-integer_sequences_at_compile_time %}).